 Million Dollars in Income?

 If you earn a million dollars income in a year, does that qualify you as a millionaire?
 Not even close!
 Federal and state income taxes can exceed 50% once your income rises above $413,000 (for single filers) and $464,000 (for married filers).
 Plus, the more money you earn in life, the more you will spend.
-Despite what you may think, the reality is that when income goes up, so does expenses.
+The reality is that when income goes up, so do expenses.
 This means more money is going to taxes and spending than saving.

 A million dollars in income does not qualify you as a millionaire.
 Not even close.